helmsTC/eclipse_planner/README.md

 2. Once downloaded, unzip the file.
 3. Move the unzipped files to the `data` directory in your project folder.

 After completing the above steps, you should be ready to run the project.
 Its important to note that the duration displayed on the map is **For Annularity Only** the eclipse will actually last much longer in a given area.

 ## Running the Code

 To track the eclipse based on a given location, use the script provided in the project.
-Here's the outline of the script:
+The `separation_degrees` variable will control how much of sun coverage for annularity, closer to 0 is full coverage (not possible with an annular eclipse, but close to 0) currently set to `0.01`.

 ```
 python eclipse_tracker.py "Your Location Name"